santoshxshrestha/rmxt/README.md

 `rmxt` is a safer, recoverable alternative to the traditional `rm` command.
 Instead of permanently deleting files, `rmxt` moves them to a trash directory, allowing you to recover them later if needed.

+we are not putting the empty directory in the trash as it serves no purpose as it can be created again easily

 ## Features

 - Prevents accidental permanent deletion of files.